 One of those hostels is Bulungula, situated on the absolutely stunning Wild Coast and ran by the local Xhosa community.
 Here you can try your first words of the Xhosa language, wander for hours in the pastoral landscape and learn more of their daily lives.
 Although Bulungula is not a party place, it’s very sociable.
 It’s one of those places that you should not miss!

-What are you waiting for?
+So, are you ready for Backpacking South Africa?
 Book your backpack trip to South Africa now!!

 Disclaimer: Baz Bus provided me a Baz Bus ticket.
 However, views and opinions are as always my own.
 I was not obliged to mention them in this article.